kianamcc/portal-template/README.md

 When signed out of the portal template website, users can view datasets and files but not publications.
 To view publications, you must be signed in.
 This is because file contents and table row data are not viewable or downloadable anonymously unless they are marked as OPEN_DATA.

-Please refer to https://help.synapse.org/docs/Data-Access-Types.2014904611.html for more about the different data access types.
+Please refer to https://help.synapse.org/docs/Data-Access-Types.2014904611.html for more information about the different data access types in Synapse.

 ## Deployment